 She squats down to pet the blob of skin, Morshchiny sways back and forth, sniffing Britt’s hand.
 Poor baby pup has thirty girls to imprint, I hope she’s got a good sniffer memory.
 I can tell all our girls by their scent, I can also smell sickness, a talent I could do without and one I have to keep turned down when I’m in public.
-Lots of people with impending heart problems, tumors, diabetics, cancer, even a cold, if I get close enough, focus, and you have an illness, I’ll know.
+Lots of people with impending heart problems, tumors, diabetics, cancer, even a cold, if I get close enough and you have an illness, I’ll know.

 Dasha, “Children, you can take puppy to your dorm, but make sure you bring her out for walks every hour unless she is sleeping, and reward her for doing her business outside.
 Eef she makes a mistake in your room, do not fuss.
 Eventually she will get the idea and ask to go outside.”

-“The property is enclosed, Eloise and Lauren can make a doggie door.
-Also girls, when you take her out in the beginning, take her to the same spot, get her used to doing the potty thing in the same area.”
+“When you take her out in the beginning, take her to the same spot, get her used to doing the potty thing in the same area.”

 Kota B, “I will remind them, we will have her fully trained in a couple of weeks, dogs of that breed are not dummies.”